Trial of one-dose radiation therapy for breast cancer

 and Consultant Surgeon at Ninewells Hospital in Dundee.

-The technique employs a miniature electron beam-driven x-ray source that delivers low
+The technique employs a miniature electron beam-driven x-ray source

-energy x-ray radiation directly to the tumour site through a thin tube with
+that delivers low energy x-ray radiation directly to the tumour site through

-a sphere on the end.
-Depending upon the size of the surgical cavity, various
+a thin tube with a sphere on the end.
+Depending upon the size of the

-sizes of spheres are available and for each size, the radiation received is
+surgical cavity, various sizes of spheres are available and for each size,

-proportional to the time the machine is switched on and left in situ.
-The
+the radiation received is proportional to the time the machine is switched

-precise dose rate depends on the diameter of the applicator and the energy
+on and left in situ.
+The precise dose rate depends on the diameter of the

-of the beam, both of which may be varied to optimise the radiation
+applicator and the energy of the beam, both of which may be varied to

-reduces the damage to surrounding normal tissues and minimises the need for
+the tissues, which reduces the damage to surrounding normal tissues and

-radiation protection to the operating personnel.
-If the technique is
+minimises the need for radiation protection to the operating personnel.
+If

 The thesis is available at: